 Ontario Underwater Council

-The form called “OUC Acknowledgement of Risk and Indemnity Agreement for Minor Child Participant, hereinafter referred to as Indemnity Agreement,”
+The Minor Indemnity Agreement, officially known as “OUC Acknowledgement of Risk and Indemnity Agreement for Minor Child Participant, hereinafter referred to as Indemnity Agreement,” has the following instructions for Ontario Underwater Council participants:

-- Both Parents of a Minor Child participating in OUC sanctioned activities must correctly complete the Indemnity Agreement for each of their Minor Child/ren at least 24 hours prior to the start of the OUC sanctioned activities to benefit from OUC’s second level of protection.
+- Both Parents of a Minor Child participating in OUC activities must correctly complete the Indemnity Agreement for each of their Minor Child/ren at least 24 hours prior to the start of the OUC activities to benefit from OUC’s second level of protection.

 This requirement was thoroughly discussed and adopted during the OUC Board meeting in October 2024.